-Founded in 1973, Worthington Christian Schools (WC) is central Ohio’s leader in Christian education offering a rigorous, college preparatory kindergarten to 12-grade academic program.
+Founded in 1973, Worthington Christian School (WC) is central Ohio’s leader in Christian education offering a rigorous, college preparatory kindergarten to 12-grade academic program.

-Worthington Christian Schools develops the mind of Christ in students through rigorous intellectual, creative, and physical pursuits.
+Worthington Christian School develops the mind of Christ in students through rigorous intellectual, creative, and physical pursuits.

 Worthington Christian School will pursue excellence in teaching and learning out of love for God and the world He has made.
 Our students will develop a curiosity about creation, cultivate a love for truth, beauty, and great ideas, and exhibit wisdom that reveals God’s kingdom.

 Our Core Values

 Worthington Christian School holds the following to be essential values:

 - Recruiting and developing an outstanding faculty.